blackwell-systems/mdfx/docs/API-GUIDE.md

-# utf8fx API Guide
+# mdfx API Guide

 **Version:** 0.1.0
 **Last Updated:** 2025-12-12

-Complete API reference for using utf8fx in your Rust projects.
+Complete API reference for using mdfx in your Rust projects.

 ---